Home

 Job 2:10

-Evil at the hands of God is not sin, it is bad things which we do not like!
-God’s judgments, or his withdrawing His hand of protection is how God creates evil or trouble in our lives.
-The righteous judgment of God is not an unlawful or sinful act, it is exactly what man should expect of a righteous God.
-Righteous judgments.
+The word evil is the same Hebrew word [Ra'[/i], meaning bad.
+Evil at the hands of God is not sin or wickedness, it is bad things that the people do not like.
+Removing His restraint brings His judgments, and the withdrawal of His hand of protection is how God creates evil or trouble in our lives.
+The righteous judgment of God is not an unlawful or a sinful act, it is exactly what man should expect of a righteous God that is bligated to justice.
+All are the well deserved, just righteous judgments upon the wicked.

 Amen!